-No plants listed as alien invasive under Schedule 3 of SI No. 477 of 2011 are growing on the site.
+The surveys undertaken in 2018 and 2020 confirmed that no plants listed as alien invasive under Schedule 3 of SI No. 477 of 2011 are growing on the site.

-5.3.4.2 Fauna
+5.3.3.2 Fauna

 The site survey included incidental sightings or proxy signs (prints, scats etc.) of faunal activity, while the presence of certain species can be concluded where there is suitable habitat within the known range of that species.
 This included an inspection of the external surfaces (walls and roof space) and internal spaces which may be accessible (e.g. basement areas or roof cavities).
-Table 4 details those mammals that are protected under national or international legislation in Ireland.
+Table 5.4 details those mammals that are protected under national or international legislation in Ireland.
 Cells are greyed out where suitable habitat is not present or species are outside the range of the study area.

-Table 5.4 - Protected mammals in Ireland and their known status within the O22 10km grid square3.
+Table 5.4: Protected mammals in Ireland and their known status within the O22 10km grid square3.
 Those that are greyed out indicate either that there are no records of the species from the National Biodiversity Data Centre.
 Since the site is not coastal the two Seal species are greyed out.